pirj/pirj.github.io/installing-alpine-linux-on-an-ovh-vps.md

     /boot is device /dev/sda1
     Installation is complete.
 Please reboot.

-Time to reboot, but twice, because you're in in onion of machines.
+Time to reboot, but twice, because you're in an onion of machines.
 First, exit from the Alpine installation running in QEMU:

     localhost:~# poweroff
     [RESCUE] root@vps-lazy1337:~ $